j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 ---

 # Script Stuff
-You can skip all this garbage, this is the script for the YouTube video.
+This is the end, you can exit from here/skip all this garbage below, since after this point is the script for the YouTube video.

+---

 ## Introduction
 - Hello everybody, over the past week or 2 I participated in a challenge by Acerola where we had to implement a shader technique called Shell Texturing, so in today's video I will be discussing everything I did & everything I learned from participating in this challenge.